Guest400123064/ezgatr/README.md

 [![Python 3.10](https://img.shields.io/badge/python-%203.10%20|%203.11%20|%203.12-blue.svg)](https://www.python.org/downloads/release/python-3100/)

 ## What is EzGATr?
-**EzGATr** (Easy Geometric Algebra Transformer) intends to be a simple-to-us and lightweight Python library for building [Geometric Algebra Transformers (GATr)](https://arxiv.org/abs/2305.18415).
+**EzGATr** (Easy Geometric Algebra Transformer) intends to be a simple-to-use and lightweight Python library for building [Geometric Algebra Transformers (GATr)](https://arxiv.org/abs/2305.18415).
 It is a collection of operators, modules, utilities, etc. build on top of [PyTorch](https://pytorch.org/).

 ## Installation
 EzGATr is currently in development and not yet available on PyPI.
 To install it, you can clone the repository and install it using `pip`.
 Use the `-e` flag to install it in editable mode for quick changes.